WukLab/Hotpot/README.md

 After boot into `hotpot-kernel` successfully (S2), go to `hotpot` directory and type `make` to compile two modules.
 If the kernel is right, you will have 2 modules compiled: `hotpot.ko` and `hotpot_net.ko`. `hotpot.ko` is the Hotpot module, `hotpot_net.ko` is a customized RDMA-stack which Hopot runs on top of.

 ### S5: Run
 In general, to run hotpot, you need to start CD server first, which will listen on a port you specified.
-After that, start hotpot node 1 by 1 to establish the connection with CD server.
+After that, start hotpot node one by one to establish the connection with CD server.

 #### S5.1 Run CD
 Assume the IP address of CD is `192.168.1.1`, and you want CD to listen on port `18500`, then you can start CD server like this:
 > `./hotpot-server -l 18500`

 #### S5.2: Run Hotpot
 There is a simple script `hotpot/run.sh`, which help us to install modules and mount hotpot's filesystem.
 The hotpot's filesystem interface is used to simplify our programming experience by supporting commonly used POSIX APIs, e.g., `open`, `close`, and `msync`.
 After you run `./run.sh 1`, you should be able to see some output at CD side.
 To connect multiple Hotpot nodes, just do the above steps one by one.

 In detail:
 1. **insmod hotpot_net.ko ip=192.168.1.1 port=18500**
       This will insmod hotpot network module
       ip=192.168.1.1 port=18500 need to match CD's setting
 2. **insmod hotpot.ko**